tsunami416604/azure-docs.hu-hu/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

 ---
-title: Leküldéses értesítések adott iOS-eszközökre az Azure Notification Hubs használatával | Microsoft Docs
+title: Push notifications to specific iOS devices using Azure Notification Hubs | Microsoft Docs
-description: Ebből az oktatóanyagból megtudhatja, hogyan küldhet leküldéses értesítéseket az Azure Notification Hubs használatával bizonyos iOS-eszközökre.
+description: In this tutorial, you learn how to use Azure Notification Hubs to send push notifications to specific iOS devices.
 services: notification-hubs
 documentationcenter: ios
 author: sethmanheim